 Having a plan B is just as important as having a plan A. When applying for a small business loan, you want to not only have your original plan ready, but also a backup plan to show you have thought of all possibilities.
 First, create a primary payment plan that explicates how you intend on paying your lender over time.
 But, don’t just rely on this original plan; back it up with another to ensure your lender that you plan on paying back your loan.

 In addition to having a backup payment plan, you should also be prepared for a second attempt.
 If you are not approved for a business loan after your first attempt, figure out what went wrong and fix it.
-Believe it or not, reasons for declined business loans are usually reparable.
-Whether it be lack of documentation, or a poor credit score, learn from your previous mistakes and come back to your lender with a new preparedness and proposal.
+Believe it or not, reasons for declined business loans are usually repairable.
+Whether it be a lack of documentation or a poor credit score, learn from your previous mistakes and come back to your lender with a new preparedness and proposal.

 Look into Multiple Lenders

 While big-name banks may be easier to come by, consider looking into other options.
 Small, local banks are more sympathetic to small businesses because they understand the struggle of being a startup.
 Many large banks see small businesses as risky to lend to because of their high failure rates.
 As such, it is wise to approach like-minded people who are more empathetic and willing to invest in small businesses.

 Similarly, explore different lenders.
 Don’t feel as though you need to limit yourself to one loan option.
 Spreading your risk across a few banks can be good, especially if your business hits financial strife.
 Or, consider looking into alternative lending options such as invoice financing, a line of credit, merchant cash advances, or a government-backed loan.